-1. Use any of the episcias as trailers in the foreground of a planter, using taller upright plants in the background.
+1. Use any of the episcias as trailers in the foreground of container gardens using taller upright plants in the background.

 2. Grow two or more kinds of episcias in a large pot with the background plants trained up a moss-filled “totem” pole or a porous piece of tree stump or root.
 As a starter fasten the episcia runners to the pole with green wire Twist-ems.
 Keep the support moist and the episcia roots will grow into it.

-3. Plant episcias in moss-filled hanging baskets and hang them in your window garden or greenhouse or summer them on the terrace.
+3. Plant episcias in moss-filled hang baskets and hang them in your window garden or greenhouse or summer them on a shaded covered terrace.

 4. Try a plant in a rose bowl or small aquarium.
 Here, with the added high humidity they receive, they grow as lush as they would in their homeland.